The Primary Geography Quality Mark (PGQM)

-All schools who register for the PGQM get access to the PGQM VLE, a password protected website containing everything you need to know about the Quality Mark and a variety of resources to help you audit geography in your school including:
+- Registered schools get free access to the PGQM VLE, a comprehensive password protected website containing everything you need to know about the Quality Mark and a variety of resources to help you audit geography in your school including:

 - Action plans

 - Exemplar materials from other schools